-Carving turkeys and stuffing our bellies surrounded by loved ones is pastime we look forward to all year, no doubt.
+Carving turkeys and stuffing our bellies surrounded by loved ones is a pastime we look forward to all year, no doubt.
 Extend the celebration and make memories to be thankful for by hitting up any of these events that’ll keep your little turkeys moving, from parades to turkey trots and everything in between.